Training and engineering solutions help FAA manage systems, facilities, and personnel

 As part of our work, we perform systems engineering, modeling and simulation, and testing and evaluation for projects.

-The FAA has exacting processes and procedures for everything, from new aircraft certifications to drone registration, to ensure passengers, airports, and the airspace are protected.
+The FAA has exacting processes and procedures for everything, from new aircraft certifications to drone registration, to ensure the protection of passengers, airports, and the airspace.

 Our experience in aviation and flight technologies enables us to support those regulatory efforts.
-In fact, we have a number of former Air Force One pilots, whose knowledge of aircraft and the airspace has proven to be invaluable.
+In fact, we employ several former Air Force One pilots, whose knowledge of aircraft and the airspace has proven to be invaluable.

 We also provide regulatory assistance on drones.
 Some on our team help law enforcement agencies navigate the procedural process required to register and get a drone certified for flight.